-Classroom In-kind (Suspended until further notice)
+Classroom In-kind

 Teachers are responsible for ensuring that parents sign and record the number of hours they participated each week in the classroom, by completing the HS/EHS Classroom Activity Volunteer form.
 A separate form is used for each week of the month.